Girl-power entrepreneur Danielle Nagel on

 After the Coachella quick-turn, Dani and Phillip were at a loss with what to do about the house’s spacious backyard.
 “We had hardly touched it.
 There was a table-and-chair set that came with the house; I basically spray-painted it and called it a day.
 We didn’t even know where to begin!
 There was all this dead space that we didn’t know how to fill—not to mention the extreme wind and sun of the Palm Springs climate.
 It was intimidating.”

-To solve the winter chill problem, she chose the Royal Fire Pit in tangerine, surrounded by matching Acapulco Patio Chairs.
+To solve the winter chill problem, Elizabeth chose the Royal Fire Pit in tangerine, surrounded by matching Acapulco Patio Chairs.
 “Those chairs are crazy comfy and such a statement—which is a lot, coming from me!”

 A pair of sleek white pool loungers give snowbirds a place to soak up the desert sun, and commercial-grade market lights add year-round charm.

-“Elizabeth just swooped in and basically transformed the space,” Nagel said.
+“Elizabeth just swooped in and transformed the space,” Nagel said.
 “It feels like we doubled our square footage!
 Honestly, we had intended to use it primarily as a rental—but we end up spending at least a week out of every month out here.”
 And yet, as with every creative endeavor, to the artist, it’s never really finished.
 “Oh, there’s definitely a phase two!”
 Nagel said, laughing.
-With Montgomery’s help, she plans to make the backyard an extension of the house’s tiny kitchen—complete with a sink and countertop, a long dining table, a hot tub, and even an outdoor shower.
+With Boxhill’s help, she plans to make the backyard an extension of the house’s tiny kitchen—complete with a sink and countertop, a long dining table, a hot tub, and even an outdoor shower.
 “It should be a place our guests want to share with their favorite people.”